-Note: Dykes Geologic Systems Ltd. Is the full legal name, Company is also known as Geologic Systems Ltd. Which is a trade name.
+Note: Dykes Geologic Systems Ltd. is the full legal name.
+The company is also known as Geologic Systems Ltd., which is its trade name.

-During the quarters ended March 31,2019 and 2018, the Company incurred the following fees in the normal course of operations in connection with companies owned by key management and directors.
+During the years ended June 30, 2020 and 2019, the Company incurred the following fees in the normal course of operations in connection with companies owned by key management and directors.
 Fees have been measured at the exchange amount which is determined on a cost recovery basis.